-We confirm that during the reporting period the Fund focused engagement and analysis on governance and that using the abrdn ESG House Score, we avoided those companies with the worst governance practices.
+We confirm that during the reporting period the Fund focused engagement and analysis on governance and that using the abrdn ESG House Score and Equities ESG Q score as above, we avoided those companies with the worst governance practices.

 ...and compared to previous periods?